-In modern academic thinking, New Classical and New Keynesian models of the macroeconomy became dominant and competing paradigms.
-However, in recent years, a kind of synthesis has been forged that has led to the popularity of dynamic stochastic general equilibrium models of the economy, even among researchers at leading central banks.
-All of these models (generically referred to here as modern macroeconomics) have as their primary assumption that the economy has self-equilibrating properties in the face of shocks.
-A second basic assumption is that all economic actors have rational expectations that coordinate actions intertemporally.
+Equilibrium models of the economy, even among researchers at leading central banks.
+All of these models (genetically referred to here as Modern Macroeconomics) have as their primary assumption that the economy has self equilibrating properties in the face of shocks.
+A second, basic, assumption is that all economic actors have rational expectations which coordinate actions inter temporally.
 This assumption also ensures that price expectations will be anchored in the policy objectives asserted by central banks.